roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  I sat at my desk ignoring the conniving little bitch.
 I checked my e-mail and realized if I had her here all day, I may as well have her work for me.
 After about twenty minutes, where she just sat there in silence, I suggested, my tone still implying my strong disapproval of her being here, "Do you want to see what really happens here?"

  Her smile broadened, "Sure, I would love to see how you justify wasting my daddy's tax money."
-Report_Story #10
+0